 Measuring a Great Dane’s Intelligence

-As mentioned, Great Danes are the 88th most intelligent dogs when compared to 138 dog breeds.
-Despite being near the end of the ranks, they’re still considered average.
+Great Danes are the 88th most intelligent dogs when compared to 138 dog breeds.
+Despite being near the end of the rankings, they’re still considered average.
 But how did they end up with this ranking?
 And who came up with this list?

-Famed canine psychologist Stanley Coren is responsible for our current list of the smartest dog breeds in the world.
-With the help of 199 obedience trial judges from both the Canadian and American Kennel Club, Coren developed a criteria for dog intelligence.
+Renowned canine psychologist Stanley Coren is credited for our current list of the smartest dog breeds in the world.
+He coined the term “obedience and working intelligence,” which measures how fast a dog learns commands and how well they retain their training.

 Coren’s Dog Intelligence Criteria